micro-webapps/webconf-spec/dev/README.md

 This configuration sets the "/blog" location to be served from the "/usr/share/wordpress" directory.
 Then it defines the index.php directory index to be used in this director and its subdirectories.

-The Match option is used in the locations section, so all the requests matching the ".php" files in the "/blog" location will be forwarded to the PHP-FPM server running on fcgi://localhost:9000.
-The value of "backend_alias" describes that the root directory for the web-application in the backend server is "/usr/share/wordpress".
+The Match option is used in the locations section, so all the requests matching the ".php" files in the "/blog" location will be forwarded to the PHP-FPM server running on fcgi://localhost:9000/.
+The path part of the `url` describes that the root directory for the web-application in the backend server is "/usr/share/wordpress".
 The request for "http://domain.tld/blog/posts/new_post.php" will be therefore forwareded to backend server which will try to serve the "/usr/shared/wordpress/blog/posts/new_post.php" file.

     {
         "virtualhost": "domain.tld",